tillbiskup/trepr/docs/roadmap.rst

 For version 0.1
 ===============

-* Check sequence of axes in importers for consistency with the ASpecD conventions
+* Check TREPR-specific processing steps for correct sequence of axes

+* Move tex template to own directory and rename it

 * Implement Bruker BES3T importer/copy from cwepr package